wadpac/GGIR/docs/reference/g.part6.md

 ## Value

-The function does not produce values but generates an RData file in the milestone subfolder ms6.out which incudes ...
+The function does not produce values but generates an RData file in the milestone subfolder ms6.out which includes ...
 (TO BE COMPLETED).
 This dataframe is used in g.report.part6 to create reports.
 See package vignette paragraph (TO BE COMPLETED) for description of all the variables.